 The most common way for a wart to develop is when clean skin touches skin that is infected by a wart or something that’s been in direct contact with the wart.
 The ability for this virus to spread is incredible, and why you should be cautious when exposing open skin in places, you aren’t certain about.
 For instance, a common location that warts are developed is at public pools or wrestling mats, where hundreds of individuals go barefoot for extended amounts of time.

 While there are treatments sold in stores that are said to treat warts, it’s important that the root of the wart is reduced to ensure the wart doesn’t come back.
 Your dermatologist will still offer you a few ways to treat the wart, but, the options will vary on size and location as well.
 Here are a few of the options that your dermatologist will provide you with:

 This treatment forms a blister underneath the wart, pulling the roots out.
-The Cantharidin is painted on top of the wart and takes roughly a week or so to take this effect.
-Upon return to the dermatologist, the dead wart will be clipped off.
+The Cantharidin is painted on top of the wart and takes hours to take effect.

 Electrosurgery and curettage:

 High temperatures can also kill a wart!
 Electrosurgery is where burning is used to reduce the wart and its roots.
 Again, the wart is numbed, burned, and then reduce from the area.
 This can also require multiple visits.